kolibril13/flyingframes/docs/source/index.rst

  Example Gallery
 ========================================

-Here is the directive example
+Hello world this is the first chapter!

 .. manim:: ManimCELogo